-We will continue to build-out our secondary pathway evidence base by reviewing the research compiled and conducted by Dream throughout the year.
-This will help us confirm whether our existing impact pathways remain the best way to achieve our impact under our verticals, or if they should be modified.
+We continue to build-out our secondary pathway evidence base by reviewing the research conducted and compiled by Dream throughout the year.
+This helps to confirm whether our existing impact pathways remain the best way to achieve our impact under our three verticals, or if they should be modified.
+Additionally, we plan to focus on the mitigation and management of our negative pathways and further develop our plans to measure our negative impacts into our impact management system.